ykocaogullar/blockchain-naming/README.md

-# Investigation of the Internet Naming Systeem Evolution
+# Investigation of the Internet Naming System Evolution

 ## Our Goals